littleasiatka/weatherApp/README.md

-# 🌦️ Weather App
+# 🌦️ WeatherNow

 A full-stack weather application built with **React**, **Express**, and the **OpenWeather API**.
-Users can search for any city, view detailed current weather, hourly and weekly forecasts, switch between dark/light themes, and fetch weather based on their current location.
+Users can search for any city, view detailed current weather, hourly and weekly forecasts, switch between dark/light themes and fetch weather based on their current location.

 ---